csun-comp587-s20/Basketball-Statistics-Tracking/README.md

 Player's first and last names must be entered in the text field.
-Pressing the enter key or the Add Players button will add the player to the player list at the bottom of the `GetPlayersPanel`.
+Pressing the enter key or the Add Players button will add the player to the player list at the bottom of the *Home Screen*.
 To remove the most recently added player, press the Undo button.
 The player list is updated every time a player is added or removed.

 <img src = "Screenshots/GetPlayersPanelwPlayers.PNG" width = "600">

-### Load Old Games Button:
+### Old Games Button:
 <img src = "Image/oldGames.png" width = "50">

-The Load Old Games button allows you to load any games you have previously tracked using this software.
+The Old Games button allows you to load any games you have previously tracked using this software.
 In the case of a crash or unwanted closure of the program, you can resume tracking your game with no concerns.

 <img src = "Screenshots/LoadOldGame.PNG" width = "600">

-Clicking on any one of these games will result in a new window opening with all your players and their statistics ready to go for you to continue tracking.
+Clicking on any one of these games will result in a new *Roster Management* window opening with all your players and their statistics ready to go for you to continue.
 The current period and time left in the period will also be shown based on when the game was closed as well as the number of timeouts and team fouls that were left.